Geordie-R/stafi-validator-backups/README.md

 I have done a video a few months back.
 See the link below for instructions and video.

+# ONLY use the user stafi when it asks, its been quickly hardcoded in for this specific branch!!

 https://stafidocs.geordier.co.uk/

 Leave me feedback in stafi discord or on telegram at https://t.me/GeordieR